Blood: Composition, Functions, Transfusion and Blood Group

 - There are several varieties of WBC performing specific functions such as, Neutrophils (65 to 70% of the total WBC) attack the invading bacteria and engulf them.
-Lymphocytes (25% of WBC) produces antibodies which protect the body against antigen and thus provide immunity against infection.
+Lymphocytes (25% of WBC) produces antibodies which protect the body against the antigen and thus provide immunity against infection.
 Basophils secrete anticoagulant called heparin which prevents clot within the blood cells.
-Eosinophils and monocytes also assist in defence mechanism of the body by becoming active against specific antigens.
+Eosinophils and monocytes also assist in the defence mechanism of the body by becoming active against specific antigens.

 Blood Platelets are also known as thrombocytes.
 They are tiny, circular or oval colourless cells formed in the bone marrow.
-They lack nucleus and help in the coagulation of blood (clotting of blood) in a cut or wound, due to which bleeding stops.
+They lack a nucleus and help in the coagulation of blood (clotting of blood) in a cut or wound, due to which bleeding stops.
 All the blood cells are made in the bone marrow from the cells called stem cells.

 Blood clotting is a body’s defence system to combat bleeding.
-Plasma contains a soluble protein fibrinogen of the blood which produces the insoluble protein called fibrin essential for blood coagulation which is formed in the liver.
+Plasma contains soluble protein fibrinogen of the blood which produces the insoluble protein called fibrin essential for blood coagulation which is formed in the liver.

 Process of clotting

-In 1900-1902, K. Landsteiner classified human blood in to four groups A, B, AB and O. The cells of these group contains corresponding antigens – A, B and AB except O. That is why O is donated to any of the groups and so is known as Universal donor.
-AB group is known as Universal recipient because it can receive A, B, AB and O blood groups.
+In 1900-1902, K. Landsteiner classified human blood into four groups A, B, AB and O. The cells of these group contains corresponding antigens – A, B and AB except O. That is why O is donated to any of the groups and so is known as Universal donor.
+AB group is known as Universal recipient because it can receive A, B, AB, and O blood groups.